bmatsuo/lmdb-go/CONTRIBUTING.md

     errors from `go test`, `go vet`, or `golint`.

-By submitting a pull request for this project, you are asserting that you have the rights to provide it and agree to license your contribution under the MIT license to this project.
+By submitting a pull request for this project, you are asserting that you have the rights to provide it and agree to license your contribution under the BSD-3 license to this project.